lfuhr/geoQAS/readme.txt

 Common knowledge
 We use two approaches for common knowledge
-- Looking up in Wikipedia / thefreedictionary  → located in folder common_knowledge
+- Looking up in Wikipedia / thefreedictionary  → located in folder 'common_knowledge'
-- Using word2vec
+- Using word2vec (trained model from Google News in folder 'models')
+- Wikipedia is used in the main program as it had the best accuracy

 The Tagset used by NLTK is the one from penn treebank.
 We exteded it with INO, for the preposition "of"